 During this time, teenagers often feel self conscious and pay particular attention to the views and opinions of those around them.
 It is also a time where discrimination may wiggle its way into school and work life.

 The Disability Discrimination Act (1992) protects people with disability from being treated unfairly, as well as their relatives, friends and carers.
-If you experience discrimination speaking with teachers and management is the first step.
+If you experience discrimination, speaking with teachers and management is the first step.

 Government bodies also provide a myriad of information on adolescent issues for people with disability and disability workers.
 Keeping an open line of communication between parents and doctors is just as important.

 A number of programs are available to help with the transition of people with disability from high school to the workforce.
 Often these are run as vocational training, where students gain credit towards their high school accreditation through a work placement.
 This enables them to learn lifelong communication, teamwork and time management skills while building relationships with customers and colleagues.
-Most high schools also provide career counseling which can help people with disability decide on a career path, establish a plan and set goals for getting there.
+Most high schools also provide career counselling which can help people with disability decide on a career path, establish a plan and set goals for getting there.